moteer/DE-313019-collections-set-map/Exercise.md

    - Bonus: public Contact getByNumber(String phoneNo) to retrieve a contact by its number

 - Hint: a map for the phonebook: key = firstname + lastname, value = Contact-object

+3. public void printContactsSortedByFirstname();
+4. The toString method should print the phonebook in order of entrance